How Christians can foster help, healing, and support for domestic violence victims

-Women who were raised in (or who attend churches) where male governance is taught, are particularly vulnerable.
+Women who were raised in (or who attend churches) where male governance is taught, are particularly vulnerable to not leaving dangerous marriages.
 They are the least likely to leave or confide in anyone.
 If they do, rest assured it is only because they feel desperate.
 But even if they do confide in someone, don't assume it is because they are ready to leave the marriages.
 False teachings about male governance and God's displeasure with women who leave their husbands for any reason at all, has often been pounded into their psyches for years, these wives are the least likely to take legal action against criminally abusive husbands or to leave the marriage.
 At the risk of their very lives, they will stay.
 If they do leave, it is usually only temporary, with the goal of "fixing" things and working towards reconciliation, which their pastors usually endorse.

 These victims often have a high moral compass.
 They are faithful wives, the truest of friends, may be successful career women, are likely to be active in their churches or other ministry work.
 They are frequently respected for their intelligence, spiritual discernment, and giftings (ditch the stereotypes!).
 But, because of faulty teaching about marriage and gender-roles, these often truly wonderful people are caught between emotional and spiritual rocks and hard places.